GLOBAL MARKETS-Asia stocks hold up, China gives up some gains after weak trade data

 By Xie Yu

-HONG KONG, June 7 (Reuters) - Most Asia-Pacific stocks markets strengthened on Wednesday, as expectations for stimulus from China and overnight gains on Wall Street boosted the mood.
+HONG KONG, June 7 (Reuters) - Most Asia-Pacific stocks markets strengthened on Wednesday on rising expectations that China will step in to stimulate its economy and as overnight gains on Wall Street helped brighten the mood.

+European markets looked set to follow cautiously, with the pan-region Euro Stoxx 50 futures STXEc1 edging up by 0.23%.
+German DAX futures FDXc1 added 0.2%, while the FTSE futures FFIc1 were almost flat.
+U.S. stock futures, the S&P 500 e-minis ESc1, was up by 0.1%.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS gained 0.6% in late morning.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS gained 0.6% by the late morning.

 China's equity indexes gave up some gains after poor trade data in May.
-The benchmark equity index .SSECwas almost flat, while Hong Kong's Hang Seng .HSIadded 1%.
+The benchmark equity index .SSEC was almost flat, while Hong Kong's Hang Seng .HSI added 0.9%.

-China's exports shrank much faster than expected in May and imports fell, albeit at a slower pace, as manufacturers struggled to find demand abroad and domestic consumption remained sluggish.
+Chinese manufacturers struggled to find demand abroad and domestic consumption remained sluggish, raising expectations of help for the economy.
+Exports shrank much faster than expected in May and imports fell, albeit at a slower pace.

 On Tuesday, China reportedly asked the biggest banks to cut deposit rates to boost the economy.
 Speculation of policy support for the troubled property sector has been lifting those shares over the past week.

-Japan was an outlier, with the Nikkei .N225 sliding 0.8% after touching a 33-year high on Tuesday.
+Japan was an outlier, as investors turned cautious about a rally, while there were sell-offs ahead of the fixing of special quotation prices at the end of the week.
+The Nikkei .N225 slid 1.1% after touching a 33-year high on Tuesday.

 "Overall, across the board, assets are doing pretty well," said Yuting Shao, macro strategist at State Street Global Markets.
 "The U.S. debt ceiling uncertainty (has been) removed (and) hope on China to introduce more help to the economy is also a good sign for the market."

-The U.S. S&P 500 .SPXended higher on Tuesday, continuing to gain support from strengthening bets that the Federal Reserve will hold interest rates steady at its policy meeting next week.
+The U.S. S&P 500 .SPXended higher on Tuesday, gaining support from strengthening bets that the Federal Reserve will hold interest rates steady at its policy meeting next week.

 The two-year Treasury yield US2YT=RR, which typically moves in step with interest rate expectations, fell slightly to about 4.5% in Tokyo, from Tuesday's close at 4.516%.
 The yield on 10-year notes US10YT=RR slipped to around 3.67%.